Code1550/SW-Glenmore-Wellness-Clinic-Database-Project/backend/docs/VIEW_ENDPOINTS_DOCUMENTATION.md

 ---

-## 🚀 Next Steps
+## Next Steps

-1. ✅ Copy endpoints to app.py
+1. [✓] Copy endpoints to app.py
-2. ✅ Test each endpoint
+2. [✓] Test each endpoint
-3. ⏳ Add authentication
+3. [Pending] Add authentication
-4. ⏳ Create frontend integration
+4. [Pending] Create frontend integration
-5. ⏳ Add to API documentation
+5. [Pending] Add to API documentation

 ---

 **Ready to use!
-All endpoints are production-ready with filtering, sorting, and comprehensive error handling.** 🎉
+All endpoints are production-ready with filtering, sorting, and comprehensive error handling.**